Glavo/JetBrains-IDE-Multiarch/README.md

 # JetBrains IDEs for Linux LoongArch64/RISC-V 64

-This project provides JetBrians IDEs distributions for more architectures.
+This project provides JetBrains IDEs distributions for more architectures.

 Currently supported platforms: